SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 # Debugging and advanced error handling

 The debugger is invoked on error unless ONERROR has been defined.

+## The debugger REPL

-It prints status info before waiting for user input, like this:
+The debugger is the REPL in debug mode.
+It prints a status info before waiting for user input.
+It has this format:

 ~~~
 Debugger #<number of nested debuggers>:
 Issue #5: <reason for debugging>
-Rvalue: <last expression's and debugger's return value>
+Rvalue: <last expression's (and debugger's) return value>
 In :
 <top-level expression with current one highlighted>
 ~~~

-The debugger takes commands like the regular REPL, e.g.
-"(print x)" will print evaluated X in the current context.
-The return value of the debugger will change with every expression you enter.
-Symbol \*R\* contains the return value when the debugger was invoked, should you want to see or use it again.
+The debugger takes expressions like the regular REPL, plus some commands consisting of a single character to step through the code conveniently.
+The return value of the debugger will change with every expression you enter, expect for the aforementioned short commands.
+In case of an error, that's the value you want to replace with a valid one before letting the program continue.
+Symbol \*R\* contains the return value when the debugger was invoked, should you want to see or use it again although you've replaced it already – just enter "*r*" and it'll be restored.

-It also knows single-character commands to make your life
-easier:
+These are the available short commands:

 | Command | Description                              |
 |---------|------------------------------------------|